|Posted on September 28, 2018 at 9:10 AM|

 by James Alexander Thom (Author)

-What particularly distinguishes this splendidly vigorous and imaginative recreation of the life of the great Shawnee chief Tecumseh (1768-1813) is its bid to capture the spirit of Midwestern Indian culture from within,"...Read Full Post »
+What particularly distinguishes this splendidly vigorous and imaginative recreation of the life of the great Shawnee chief Tecumseh (1768-1813) is its bid to ...Read Full Post »

 |Posted on November 12, 2017 at 8:20 AM|